 The weather was just great for a lazy paddle – it was warm, sunny and almost without any wind.

 The area is rather secluded.
-There are not a lot villages around it and you are mostly surrounded by forest.
-The downside of it is that there is no mobile reception for most of the part we took, which caused some problem for us.
+There are not a lot of villages around it and you are mostly surrounded by forests.
+The downside of it is that there is no mobile reception for most of the parts we took, which caused some problems for us.

 The Drawa river is not very broad and is surrounded by trees, which overhanging branches often make you feel like you paddle through a tunnel.